Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 15. Discover Partington Cove

-A 1.5-mile hike to a hidden cove is the appeal behind one of Big Sur’s favorite easy hikes.
+A 1.5-mile hike to a hidden cove is the appeal behind a favorite hike for folks exploring Big Sur with kids.

 On the other side of the tunnel, you’ll reach the cove, beloved for its crystal clear blue-green water.
 It’s so clean that you can see the kelp forest growing below.
 Head out to the bench, sit back, relax, and enjoy the view!